These are the questions we are frequently asked about our program.

 Sun Devil Lacrosse is a member of the Men’s Collegiate Lacrosse Association (MCLA), the largest lacrosse league in the world.
 The MCLA is made up of approximately 215 teams in 10 conferences that represent virtually every region of the country.
 ASU is a member of the Southwestern Lacrosse League (SLC) with 12 teams throughout the west.
 SLC was a new conference for the 09’ season.
 Other conferences include the Western Collegiate Lacrosse League (WCLL), Pioneer League (Northeast), the SELC (Southeast), the Great Rivers Lacrosse Conference (Midwest/MO area), the Lonestar Alliance (Texas), the UMLL (Upper Midwest), the RMLC (Rocky Mountains), the CCLA (Midwest/MI area) and the PNCLL (Pacific Northwest).
 Arizona State’s regular season schedule usually includes many of the top MCLA programs from around the country.
 Teams like Grand Canyon, Colorado, Colorado State, UC Santa Barbara, and of course Arizona, are regularly on the schedule.
 We want to play the best teams.
 ASU plays a 4 game SLC South divisional schedule and always draws top opponents for our other home games, especially early in the season due to February and March temperatures in the mid-70’s in Arizona.

-In the fall, the team plays a game against the Alumni, scrimmages with Grand Canyon and U of A and an Inter-squad (Maroon/Gold) game.
+In the fall, the team plays a game against the Alumni, scrimmages at a showcase in Las Vegas and an Inter-squad (Maroon/Gold) game.

 The schedule highlights one of the benefits of playing top-level MCLA lacrosse.
 Unlike varsity lacrosse teams that play mostly regional schedules, the top MCLA teams play national schedules that have them traveling to campuses across the country.
-In the last couple of years, the team has traveled to Utah, Minnesota, South Carolina and Louisiana.
+In the last couple of years, the team has traveled to Utah, Minnesota, South Carolina,Louisiana and Georgia.
+In 2018 we will travel to Virginia, Colorado, California and Utah.

 Q: Is there a post-season tournament?

 Yes.
 There are 2 post season tournaments.
-The SLC tournament is in late April and the MCLA National Tournament is in the middle of May.
+The SLC tournament is in late April and the MCLA National Tournament is in the beginning of May.
 The winner of the SLC tournament, along with the champions of the 9 other conferences, gets an automatic bid to the MCLA National Tournament.
 Six other at-large bids are decided on by a MCLA tournament committee.
 In 2008 the MCLA tournament was held in Dallas with the semi-finals and finals being played in Texas Stadium.
 That was an experience that the ASU players will remember for the rest of their lives. www.mcla.us.
 In 2012 and 2013 the MCLA tournament was held in Greenville, SC.
-In 2014, 2015 and 2016 the tournament was held in Orange County, CA. The tournament will be in Orange County again in 2017.
-The tournament will move to Salt Lake City, Utah for the 2018 and 2019 seasons.
+In 2014, 2015, 2016 and 2017 the tournament was held in Orange County, CA. The tournament will move to Salt Lake City, Utah for the 2018 and 2019 seasons.

 Q: Does Sun Devil Lacrosse offer Scholarships or assistance with admissions?